space88man/package-mod-av/README.md

 ## Intended Audience

+The FreeSWITCH teams provides over 100 CentOS 7 packages, including `freeswitch-devel`.

+This repo is meant for those using these packages but also want to add a “snowflake” RPM for internal consumption.

+This repo packages `mod_av.so` but can be used as an example for other unpackaged modules.

-This is meant for those using the packaging of FreeSWITCH for CentOS 7 by the FreeSWITCH team, and just want to add `mod_av.so`.
-By leveraging `freeswitch-devel` we can skip the `./configure` step, and won't need the development dependency set that a complete build would.
+By using upstream's `freeswitch-devel` we can skip the `./configure` step, and won't need the development dependencies that a full build would require.

 ## FFmpeg